8 Best Arrondissements to Stay in Paris: Ultimate Guide

 4. Latin Quarter: stay in the intellectual heart of Paris (5th arrondissement)

-Quartier Latin is located in the 5th arrondissement and is the old student district of Paris.
+The Latin Quarter is located in the 5th arrondissement and is the old student district of Paris.
 The famous university Sorbonne is located in this district.
-Quartier Latin is also a very nice neighborhood with a lot of affordable hotels, restaurants and cafes.
+Latin Quarter is also a very nice neighborhood with a lot of affordable hotels, restaurants and cafes.

 The main attractions are the Sorbonne, the Panthéon, Jardin des Plantes and Muséum national d’histoire naturelle.
 The neighborhood is also known for its bookshops, such as the iconic Shakespeare & Company bookshop.
 Afterwards, enjoy a nice coffee in the Shakespeare and Company Café, just next to the bookshop.